 Most massage therapists do have the skills to release tension in the external jaw and neck muscles.
 Maybe that’s all you need, if your jaw pain is mild and intermittent.
 You will feel better after such sessions.

-But if you are really suffering from chronic or severe jaw pain and dysfunction, you probably want a lot more than that.
-You will greatly benefit from intra-oral work, which takes special training and experience to do effectively.
+But if you are really suffering from long-term jaw pain and dysfunction, you definitely need more than that to get relief.
+You could greatly benefit from intra-oral work, which takes special training and experience to do effectively.

-Do not hesitate to ask whether a therapist you are considering working with is trained in releasing tension in the internal jaw muscles and uses gloves or finger cots.
+Do not hesitate to ask whether a therapist you are considering working with is trained in releasing tension in the internal jaw muscles.

 Whole-body work can also help, when the TMJ pain is related to your posture (for instance, head forward posture) or to muscle tension due to stress.

 - reducing stress (massage therapist, acupuncturist, yoga teacher, meditation teacher)

 - reducing tension in your external jaw muscles (massage therapist)